Sharing (more) Peninsula stories

 - Picnics, visitors and shacks

 - Villages.
-South Arm, O/Bay, Cremorne, Clifton + sprawling Sandford!
+South Arm, Opossum Bay, Cremorne, Clifton + sprawling Sandford!

 EXAMPLES FROM OTHER TASMANIAN MUSEUMS & HISTORY ROOMS